barr-israel/barrcodes/content/posts/aoc2024/day15.md

 It may sound simple but that are a lot of little details to it:

 - If a box is pushed by one side's push function, the other side's push function will already see it in the new position, and might behave unexpectedly.
-- Pushing one side of a box requires pushing it's other side, so a case like my example increases the area that needs to be checked and pushed.
+- Pushing one side of a box requires pushing its other side, so a case like my example increases the area that needs to be checked and pushed.
 - Avoiding mistakes when one side of a box is blocked and the other isn't.

 The next thing to note is that pushing left and right is actually the same as before, there are simply the symbols `[]` instead of the single symbol `O`, but after adjusting for that, they can be pushed as if they were 2 1x1 boxes.